WarzoneMC/tgm-docs/docs/portals.md

 | `teams`   | The teams that are allowed to enter through this portal.            | String     |
 | `sound`   | Whether or not the default "zip" sound should be played upon entry. | Boolean    |

-**NOTE:** A region is required to define `from`.
+<span class="label label-note">Note</span> A region is required to define `from`.
 Portals are also automatically enabled for spectators.